A Different Way of Seeing Autism- a book review

 The word AUTISM written in vintage letterpress type

-As soon as I started reading Uniquely Human: A Different Way of Seeing Autism, I knew I had found answers to many of my questions and fears about autism.
+As soon as I started reading Uniquely Human: A Different Way of Seeing Autism, I knew I had found answers to many of my questions and misconceptions about autism.

 This authoritative book was written by Barry M. Prizant, PhD, CCC-SLP, (www.barryprizant.com), among the world’s leading authorities on autism, and innovator of respectful, person- and family-centered approaches for individuals with autism and neurodevelopmental disabilities.